ViktorGox/ProjectClientOnBoardGitProject/Documents/CoC.md

 ## Accountability and Responsibility
 - Each team member is accountable for their assigned tasks and responsibilities.
 - If a member is unable to fulfill their duties, they should proactively seek assistance or delegate tasks.
+- Accountability is crucial to the success of our project.
+We expect all team members to fulfill their responsibilities and to communicate clearly and honestly with the rest of the team.
+If a team member fails to complete their work between stand-up meetings, an explanation is required.
+In this case, if the explanation is "I didn't have the motivation," the team will accept it, but the member will be expected to catch up and spend double the time to make up for the missed work.

+- If a team member fails to complete their work for a second time and the explanation is simply "I was lazy," without a legitimate reason such as illness, then a strike will be issued.
+Eelco will be notified of the strike, and the team member will be expected to catch up and spend double the time to make up for the missed work.

 ## Communication Channels
 - Utilize designated communication channels (e.g., messaging apps, email) for team discussions and updates.